pedrogodri/java-school/README.md

-# java
-this repository is directed to java poo exercises to school
+# java school

 ```
-Hello
+This repository is directed to java poo exercises to school
 ```